-ERROR: Missing prebuilt package for 'czmq/4.2.0' Try to build it from sources with "--build czmq" Or read "http://docs.conan.io/en/latest/faq/troubleshooting.html#error-missing-prebuilt-package" '''
+ERROR: Missing prebuilt package for 'czmq/4.2.0' Try to build it from sources with '--build czmq' Use 'conan search <reference> --table table.html' Or read 'http://docs.conan.io/en/latest/faq/troubleshooting.html#error-missing-prebuilt-package' '''

 This means that the package recipe czmq/4.2.0@ exists, but for some reason there is no precompiled package for your current settings.
-Maybe the package creator didn't build and shared pre-built packages at all and only uploaded the package recipe, or maybe they are only providing packages for some platforms or compilers.
+Maybe the package creator didn't build and shared pre-built packages at all and only uploaded the package recipe, or they are only providing packages for some platforms or compilers.
 E.g. the package creator built packages from the recipe for Visual Studio 14 and 15, but you are using Visual Studio 16.
+Also you may want to check your package ID mode as it may have an influence on the packages available for it.

-By default, conan doesn't build packages from sources.
-There are several possibilities:
+By default, Conan doesn't build packages from sources.
+There are several possibilities to overcome this error:

-- You can try to build the package for your settings from sources, indicating some build policy as argument, like --build czmq or --build missing.
-If the package recipe and the source code work for your settings you will have your binaries built locally and ready for use. - If building from sources fail, you might want to fork the original recipe, improve it until it supports your configuration, and then use it.
+- You can try to build the package for your settings from sources, indicating some build policy as argument, like

+-build czmq or --build missing.
+If the package recipe and the source code work for your settings you will have your binaries built locally and ready for use. - If building from sources fails, you might want to fork the original recipe, improve it until it supports your configuration, and then use it.
 Most likely contributing back to the original package creator is the way to go.
 But you can also upload your modified recipe and pre-built binaries under your own username too.

-19.3.2 ERROR: Invalid setting
+20.3.3 ERROR: Invalid setting